AmberELEC/website/docs/Pre-Release-Features.md

 ## LaunchBox Importer

-You can now export from LaunchBox to 351ELEC.
+You can now export from LaunchBox to AmberELEC.
 This allows you to transfer entire LaunchBox playlists, including games, metadata, and media, to your console.

 Overview:
 * Generate the LaunchBox folder with the "Export to Android"-Tool in Launchbox